-Topical steroid creams may be prescribed to reduce the inflammation and swelling associated with acne.
-However, as these medications only address the symptoms of acne and not the cause, they should be used alongside other therapies.
+Your provider may prescribe topical steroid creams to reduce the inflammation and swelling associated with acne.
+However, as these medications only address the symptoms of acne and not the cause, you will likely use this alongside other therapies.

-Acne in adult women is often caused by hormonal fluctuations.
+Acne in adult women is often a result of hormonal fluctuations.
 When this is the case, combined oral contraceptives are an effective treatment.
-Oral antibiotics are often temporarily prescribed in conjunction with other medications to reduce infection in the skin.
+Oral antibiotics are often temporarily prescribed in conjunction with other medications to reduce infection in the scalp.

 How to Prevent Scalp Acne

-For some people, a few basic preventative measures are sufficient to stop scalp acne from recurring.
-If you continue to suffer from scalp acne, these habits can reduce the severity of the problem.
+For some people, a few basic preventative measures are sufficient to prevent scalp acne from recurring; for others, these habits can reduce its severity.
 They involve small lifestyle changes and careful selection of hair products.